Skip advert

 Value my car

-We’ve yet to sample the 40kWh-battery model, but found that we could just about match the claimed efficiency figures in the 52kWh model.
-Renault claims a 249-mile range is possible and on a warm day, driving quite gently with small sections of motorway, we were able to hit around five miles/kWh – enough to match that 249-mile figure.
+We’ve yet to sample a Renault 5 with the 40kWh-battery, but we found that it’s just about possible to match the claimed efficiency figures in the 52kWh model.
+Renault claims a 249-mile range is possible on a warm day, and driving quite gently on short sections of motorway, we were able to hit around five miles/kWh – enough to match that 249-mile mark.

 Advertisement - Article continues below